Get all the latest Airbnb data for Tirana

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Tirana as of 2026?

-As of early 2026, Tirana does not have a verified citywide minimum-stay requirement or maximum nights-per-year cap for Airbnb hosts.
+As of early 2026, Tirana has no verified citywide Airbnb minimum-stay rule and no verified maximum nights-per-year cap for residential short-term rentals.

 Do I have to live there, or can I Airbnb a secondary home in Tirana right now?